Denzel-Daniel-D-T/game-design/new_scenes.md

 ### Plot:

 After reaching Southern Mystosa, Dienia and Aselien talked for a little bit when suddenly a spear landed nearby.
 Dexis appeared shortly after and asked them of their purpose.
 At first, Dexis was unfazed by the sight of his troops' sigil, but when Dienia showed him a magic signature of the sigil from the battle earlier, Dexis promptly said that he will investigate the situation.
-He proposed the two to meet him in the Arcantia Canal once he finishes his investigation.
+He proposed the two to meet him in the Arcantia Canal tomorrow morning once he finishes his investigation.

+After Dexis explained everything, he urges the two to leave immediately, before his comrades sees him conversing with foreign parties.

-**Where:** Mystosa Royal Castle
+**Where:** Southern Mystosa

 **When:** 17:20, 1 March 5000 BC